 It's a delicate dance, one I'm certain most of the original etiquette authors didn't consider.
 My suggestion is to think of the long term consequences of attending or not and act accordingly.
 Good Luck!

 Is the wedding in town?
 Would you have to drive far?
 Even tho it's a third wedding.
 It's your brother after all.
 Maybe you could put your feelings aside for one day to be there for him.
 Are you two close?
 Will there be others there from your side of the family?
 His first two marriages didn't work out but that doesn't mean this one won't.
-Why not just go and perhaps you'll even have a delightful time.
-Oh and I don't know if there's any protocol.
-I think you should do what your heart tells you to do.

 As one who has married for the third time, I think your brother's expectations should be low, and the guest list should be small.
 Or anyway, that's what we did.
 We had a minister, a few friends and our children.
 I made the cake and a friend decorated it.
 My husband made the wine.
 That was 29 years ago, and it just keeps getting better!